Writing Style Guide

 Service learning is one way that UNO builds relationships between the university and the local community.
 This is a method of teaching that connects academic coursework to community needs.

 UNO has recognized STEM (Science, Technology, Engineering, and Math) as one of its academic priorities.
 UNO is establishing a reputation as a national leader in STEM education.
-Housed in the College of Education, focus lies on many aspects of STEM education, including improving teacher training, increasing the number and diversity of STEM teachers, providing innovative curriculum, and researching STEM education interventions.
+Housed in the College of Education, Health, and Human Sciences the focus lies on many aspects of STEM education, including improving teacher training, increasing the number and diversity of STEM teachers, providing innovative curricula, and researching STEM education interventions.

 One of UNO’s five academic priorities, sustainability serves as another way for UNO to give back to the community.
 Areas of interest in relation to sustainability include enhancing the efficiency of campus operations, better preparing our students to address the problems of tomorrow, and establishing UNO as a responsible and respected leader in academia and the community.